relimitgmbh/markdown-builder/README.md

 			.emphasis(Type.BOLD, "This is bold.").newLine() //
 			.emphasis(Type.STRIKETHROUGH, "This is strikethrough.").newLine() //
 			.emphasis(Type.ITALIC, "This is italic.").newLine() //
-			.plainText("Span elements can be nested. ").startEmphasis(Type.ITALIC).plainText("This is italic text ") .emphasis(Type.BOLD, "followed by italic and bold text").plainText(" and finally italic text again.")
-			.end() // end emphasis
+			.plainText("Span elements can be nested. ").startEmphasis(Type.ITALIC) //
+			.plainText("This is italic text ") //
+			.emphasis(Type.BOLD, "followed by italic and bold text") // .plainText(" and finally italic text again.") // .end() // end emphasis
 			.build(); // end paragraph
 }